• WORK

 This request exposes the generalized idea that the logo is the brand and that the bigger the logo, the better for the brand, but that is a debate that we will leave for another post in this blog.

-The important thing is that the communication between the client and the brand specialist, the designer, etc. is correct: the client normally knows what he wants, has identified his problems and what he should not do is to explain how to solve them, because that is what the brand specialist, the designer, etc. are for.
+The important thing is that the communication between the client and the brand specialist, the designer, etc. is correct: the client normally knows what he wants, has identified his problems and what he should not do is explain how to solve them, because that is what the brand specialist, the designer, etc. are already there for.

 "don't tell me how to solve your problem, just tell me what the problem is and I will give you a design solution", should be the correct answer to these situations, because the solution that may be obvious in the first place, does not always have to be the best one, since size, in many occasions, matters.